In This Article

 Inspired by Kolam, a south Indian tradition of drawing colourful designs with powder, this hall colour combination stays true to inspiration with rich reds and blazing oranges.
 Blendentity (a Nippon colour palette) is a theme conceived for those who respect individuality in a group and this colour combination for your walls is a good example.

 #8: Shades of green and blue

 Soul Code (a Nippon colour palette) paints a picture of self-discovery.
 Comprising various shades of green, the hall wall colour combinations in this palette are endless.
 The vital question, “Who am I?”, serves as the first step to understanding one’s traditions.
 From turquoise to teal, colour combinations made up of shades of green can energise your room.

 Nippon’s paint experts have captured everyday life in their suggested colour combinations for walls by conducting workshops and hosting discussion groups with people from various spheres, from musicians to entrepreneurs.
 If you are trying to stay on top of your hall colour combination game, while being true to you, this Nippon colour combination list will help you be a trendsetter in the design world.

-When we look back into our rich heritage, we realise that our history had much complex beauty, unlike today’s simpler lifestyle.
+When we look back at our rich heritage, we realise that our history had much more complex beauty, unlike today’s simpler lifestyle.
 It is, however, never too difficult to fall back in love with these complex wall colours and reinvent them for our modern spaces.